 Use the excess pieces for individual pizza bite strips.
 To put the dough into your tray simply flip your pastry sheet into the cooking tray.
 Then remove the silicone sheet from the top of this.
 It should fit perfectly inside your cooking tray.
 Using a spoon put your sardine and anchovy paste and place this onto the dough just like you would add tomato sauce.
 After this, you add the caramelized onions over the top of this.

 Top this off with black olives, placed in rows that are spaced from each other.
 This will give you just enough space to lay down your leftover anchovies in between the olives.
 Take your anchovies from the fridge and put this into the microwave to re-melt the butter.
 It will further allow your anchovies to soak in that buttery oil flavor.
 Then you’re ready to put your pizza into the oven.

 Cook your pizza for at least 20 minutes and until it gets nice and crisp.
 Let it sit for 5 minutes before you slice this into small rectangle-shaped pieces.

 Serve on small plates and always have slices that are no more than 2 x 3 inches pieces.
 This recipe is to be enjoyed as a starter before any meal.
 It’s not really meant to be the entire meal, so you can serve up to 2 small slices for 4-5 people.
+Pizza scissors or food shears are the choice tool in France for slicing your pie.
 Enjoy this with a nice red wine while the rest of your meal is being cooked.